-Memorial Health System has been honored as an Employer of Choice – one of fewer than 30 employers nationwide to earn the prestigious award that recognizes an employer's dedication to its employees.
+Memorial Health System has been honored as an Employer of Choice – one of fewer than 30 employers nationwide to earn the prestigious award that recognizes an employer's dedication to its colleagues.
 Organizations qualify for the Employer of Choice designation by scoring among the top 10 percent of employers in each of the following categories: The Company, The Culture, Enlightened Leadership, Care of People, Growth and Opportunity, Meaningful Work, Compensation and Benefits, Making a Difference, Employee Loyalty and Performance Results.

 Learn more about a career with Memorial.